metakgp/iitkgp-erp-auto-login/README.md

   </a>
 </div>

-ERP Auto Login is a chrome/ firefox extension which can be added to the browser.
+ERP Auto Login is a browser extension supporting both chrome and firefox.
 The extension stores the users confidentials like username, password and security questions and fills them up automatically whenever the user opens the ERP.
-It also sends the otp to the email, the user only need to fill up the OTP and can login.
+It also sends the OTP to the email, the user only need to fill up the OTP and can login.

 <p align="right">(<a href="#top">back to top</a>)</p>